mary-tziraki/git-start/# git_vscode.md

 -CHANGES you select the file you press + to stage it and then you write the commit message " 1st way repeat all steps"

+The 2nd way is to make changes, stage them (click the git branch) and use the commit All (Ammend).
+It is like commit All but it has a little signature at the commit message.
+Beware when it does ammending it doesnt show the previous commit but it overwrites it. so The previous commit will disappeared from the  Timeline.